Hauer-Heinrich/hh_theme_default/README.md

  - And many more..

 ## Important Notice
- - A copy of AdditionalConfiguration.php is shipped on install if no one exists!
-This AdditonalConfiguration includes /Configuration/Typo3/AdditionalConfiguration.php
  - Check if your server supports the generation of webp format, else comment out or delete the corresponding positions at /Resources/Private/Extensions/fluid_styled_content/Partials/Media/Rendering/Image.html